Return to top

 avocado quesadillas with poblanos mangos and black beans stacked on a wooden cutting board

-We love to make these avocado quesadillas at our house because they are so simple to whip up, and you customize each one based on who you’re cooking for!
-Plus, there is nothing more delicious than biting into a cheesy Mexican quesadilla with all the fixings and seasoned to perfection.
-It’s also a super easy weeknight meal to make for the family!
+I enjoy making these avocado quesadillas at home because they’re so simple to whip up, and I can customize each one based on who I am cooking for.
+There’s nothing better than biting into a cheesy Mexican quesadilla with all the fixings and seasoned perfectly.
+It’s also a super easy weeknight meal for the family!
+I enjoy this avocado quesadilla just as much as my other Mexican favorites, like my vegan black bean quesadillas and Mexican Black Bean Soup.

 Latest Recipe Video!

-• Tortillas: I used whole wheat tortillas, but sprouted wheat, spelt or corn would all work well.
+Tortillas: I use whole wheat tortillas for my quesadillas, but sprouted wheat, spelt, or corn tortillas would work just as well.

-• Avocado: The key to this dish!
-Fresh, creamy haas avocados.
+Avocado: The key to this dish is using fresh creamy Hass avocados.

-• Cheese: I used a Mexican shredded cheese blend, but you can use any shredded cheese you like!
+Cheese: I use a Mexican shredded cheese blend, but you can use any shredded cheese you prefer.

-• Filling: Poblano peppers, black beans, onions and mangos provide a mix of sweet and savory which takes these quesadillas to another level.
+Filling: I like poblano peppers, black beans, onions, and mango because they add a perfect mix of sweet and savory that really takes my quesadillas to the next level.

-Saute The Onions, Spices and Peppers: Heat oil in a large nonstick skillet over medium-high heat.
-Add onion, oregano, salt, pepper, and poblano, and sauté 5 minutes or until onion is tender.
+Saute The Onions, Spices and Peppers: I heat oil in a large nonstick skillet over medium-high heat, then add the onion, oregano, salt, pepper, and poblano.
+I sauté everything for about five minutes, until the onion is tender.

 onions and peppers sauteeing in a pan

-Add the Rest of the Quesadilla Filling: Add mango, avocado and beans; cook a few minutes on low heat until thoroughly heated.
+Add the Rest of the Quesadilla Filling: I add the mango, avocado, and beans to the skillet and cook for a few minutes on low heat until everything is heated through.

 black beans avocados mangos onions and peppers cooking in a pan